 Do you have a Dog that needs High Energy Walks?

-All dog owners know that daily exercise is important to keep our canines healthy.
-A daily walk will not only burn excess calories, but will also increase the bond between owner and pet and to help with socialisation skills.
+All dog owners know daily exercise is important to keep our canines healthy.
+Daily walking will burn excess calories, increase the bond between owner and pet, and help with socialisation skills.
 Regular dog walks also have additional benefits by mentally stimulating your dog too.

 Activity is crucial to any dog’s happiness and health.
-Many breeds instinctively “work” when doing physical exercise, such as retrievers, terriers, herding and shepherd dogs but with all dogs, it’s important that they receive sufficient activity to prevent frustration, boredom and destructive behaviour.
-Dogs with high energy levels become bored easily if they have nothing much to do, and will often destroy household items, clothing or furniture.
+Many breeds instinctively “work” when doing physical exercises, such as retrievers, terriers, herding and shepherd dogs, but with all dogs, it’s important that they receive sufficient activity to prevent frustration, boredom and destructive behaviour.
+Dogs with high energy levels become easily bored if they have nothing much to do, often destroying household items, clothing or furniture.
 Other signals to watch out for that show your dog has lots of energy to burn are: